Daniil Kvyat: 2019

-AlphaTauri (2020)
+2020

 AlphaTauri (previously Toro Rosso) retained Kvyat and Gasly for the 2020 season.
 Kvyat retired from the first race of the season (the 2020 Austrian Grand Prix) due to a suspension failure.
 He received his first point of the season at the Styrian Grand Prix with a tenth-place finish.
 He retired at the British Grand Prix after a heavy crash into the barriers that was caused by a tyre failure.
 Kvyat finished fourth in the 2020 Emilia Romagna Grand Prix after a succession of overtakes on Alexander Albon, Sergio Pérez and Charles Leclerc after the Safety car restart.

 The Russian finished the season 14th in the standings with 32 points, compared to team-mate Pierre Gasly who scored 75 points and finished tenth.
 His contract was not renewed and Yuki Tsunoda replaced Kvyat at AlphaTauri for 2021.

-Alpine (2021)
+Alpine reserve driver (2021)

 In 2021, Kvyat was the reserve driver for Alpine, alongside Zhou Guanyu.